mcheang20/mcheang20.github.io/_portfolio/blocjams.md

   <dl>
     <dt class="heading">User Control Bar Functionality</dt>
       <dd class="col-info">
-        The control bar gives users an interface to control the music they listen to.
-A proper control bar had to be designed that allowed users to play/pause a song, skip forwards or backwards, and adjust volume settings.
+        The control bar gives users an interface to manipulate the music they listen to.
+A proper control bar had to be planned and designed that should allow users to play/pause a song, skip forwards or backwards, and adjust volume settings.
       </dd>
   </dl>
   <dl>
       <dt class="heading">Data Reference Consistency</dt>
         <dd class="col-info">
           The application required the ability to hold song data consistently without any interruption.
-This functionality had to be implemented to allow users to navigate to different pages without pausing or reloading the song.
+This functionality had to be implemented to allow users to navigate to different pages without interruption such as the song being paused or reloaded.
         </dd>
   </dl>
   </div>